MateuszStachurzewski/loadKatas/katas/userJourneyFocused/kata4/README.md

 for discounts but also users who tend to come back and do regular shopping as logged in users.

 ### Task
-Create a user journey that would represent the behaviours described above.
+Create a user journey that would represent the behaviour described above.

-#### User aiming to get a discount for first time shoppers
+#### New user aiming to get a discount for first time shoppers

 1. Go to main page with books listing
 2. Search for a book by name